levkovigor/freertos-template2/doc/README-flatsat.md

 1. Set up VPN, [IRS  mail account](https://cube18.irs.uni-stuttgart.de/) required:
 Write mail to zert@irs.uni-stuttgart.de to get OpenVPN configuration.
-2. Download OpenVPN and configure it with the configuratioon files.
+2. Download OpenVPN and configure it with the configuration files.
  - Windows: Put configuration files into the OpenVPN config folder or add the configuration in the OpenVPN GUI
  - Ubuntu: Install the ubuntu gnome version of OpenVPN.
-Then go to Network &rarr VPN and press + to add the .ovpn file configuration
+Then go to Network &rarr VPN and press + to add the .ovpn file configuration.
+Now you can activate the VPN via the network button on the top right.
+Go to the VPN settings to the IPv4 settings and set a tick at "Use this connection only resources on its network" to allow other services like Mattermost.

 3. Connect to the VPN
 4. Connect to Flatsat (password needed, ask Jonas Burgdorf on Mattermost):
    ```sh